fp-cli/fp-cli-dev/README.md

 ## Installation

-If you normally use WP-CLI on your web host or via Brew, you're most likely using the Phar executable (`wp-cli.phar`).
-This Phar executable file is the "built", singular version of WP-CLI.
-It is compiled from a couple dozen repositories in the WP-CLI GitHub organization.
+If you normally use FP-CLI on your web host or via Brew, you're most likely using the Phar executable (`fp-cli.phar`).
+This Phar executable file is the "built", singular version of FP-CLI.
+It is compiled from a couple dozen repositories in the FP-CLI GitHub organization.

-In order to make code changes to WP-CLI, you'll need to set up this `wp-cli-dev` development environment on your local machine.
+In order to make code changes to FP-CLI, you'll need to set up this `fp-cli-dev` development environment on your local machine.
 The setup process will:

-1. Clone all relevant packages from the `wp-cli` GitHub organization into the `wp-cli-dev` folder, and
+1. Clone all relevant packages from the `fp-cli` GitHub organization into the `fp-cli-dev` folder, and
-2. Install all Composer dependencies for a complete `wp-cli-bundle` setup, while symlinking all of the previously cloned packages into the Composer `vendor` folder.
+2. Install all Composer dependencies for a complete `fp-cli-bundle` setup, while symlinking all of the previously cloned packages into the Composer `vendor` folder.
 3. Symlink all folder in `vendor` into corresponding `vendor` folders in each repository, thus making the centralized functionality based on Composer available in each repository subfolder.

 Before you can proceed further, you'll need to make sure you have [Composer](https://getcomposer.org/), PHP, and a functioning MySQL or MariaDB server on your local machine.